D4MI4NX/go-dencrypt/README.md

 The tool supports following command line options:

     -F string
-        Specify one or multiple files (comma separated) or with wildcard (*).
-    -L  Print license information and exit.
+        Specify one or multiple files (comma separated) or with wildcard (*) -L  Print license information and exit
     -bs
-        Import/Export base64 encoded salt.
+        Import/Export base64 encoded salt
     -e string
-        Exclude one or multiple files (comma separated) or with wildcard (*).
+        Exclude one or multiple files (comma separated) or with wildcard (*) -ed
-    -ed
-        Use the directory the executable is stored in (reversed on windows).
-    -f  Dont ask about en/decrypting files.
+        Use the directory the executable is stored in (reversed on windows) -f  Dont ask about en/decrypting files
     -fn
-        En/Decrypt the file name.
+        En/Decrypt the file name
     -gr int
-        Specify the number of concurrent goroutines to run. (default 1/4 of available cpu threads) -gz
+        Specify the number of concurrent goroutines to run (default 1/4 of available cpu threads) -gz
-        Use gzip compression for files.
+        Use gzip compression for files
     -hcs
-        Use hard-coded salt.
+        Use hard-coded salt
     -hs
-        Read or write salt from/to the home directory (~/.salt).
-    -i	Increase iterations and memory usage in the key generation, making it take around 6x longer.
-    -k	Keep input file.
+        Read or write salt from/to the home directory (~/.salt) -i	Increase iterations and memory usage in the key generation, making it take around 6x longer -k	Keep input file
     -m string
         Encrypt: e  Decrypt: d
     -nc
-        Disable color output.
+        Disable color output
     -nh
-        Disable prompt for printing/saving the hashed password.
+        Disable prompt for printing/saving the hashed password -p string
-    -p string
-        Specify path to use.
+        Specify path to use
-    -r	Selects all files in every subdirectory.
+    -r	Selects all files in every subdirectory
     -rd int
-        Specify the depth of the recursive traversal.
+        Specify the depth of the recursive traversal -s string
-    -s string
-        Specify file containing salt.
+        Specify file containing salt
     -si
-        Shred the input file before deletion.
+        Shred the input file before deletion
-    -v	Print more information.
+    -v	Print more information

 # Encrypt files